JasonEide/Matrix-Calculator/README.md

-A simple matrix calculator I made for linear algebra
+A simple matrix calculator made for linear algebra